 Do you think that maybe as many as 1,000 of these jobs are run in CNC departments around the country?
 What would be the impact of an 80% reduction in resource consumption be for that one component type?

 Focus on the small and moderate part runs that start by hogging away material from large billet and bar stock.
 Opportunities to save energy, reduce CO2 emissions, and cut toxic pollution are fulfilled by eliminating this practice of cutting away unwanted metal.
 This wasteful cutting procedure is going on around the clock in manufacturing operations in every corner of the world.

 We are going to zoom in on a typical small order of friction welded Near-Net blank shapes that will feed a machining operation.
 Regular readers will understand that the solid fusion of material and strength of friction welding make it interchangeable with solid billet.
 Extrapolating data from that small lot, we can begin to see how changing this metal hogging habit can help to save the environment and your bottom line at the same time.
 The process is measured in comparison to cutting the same shape from full diameter bar stock.
-You can click to see a video of the two methods running side-by-side.

 To assess the environmental impact, the “Embodied Energy” of the stainless steel is counted.
 Embodied energy is a sum of all energy expended to produce the machine-ready bar stock.
 It accounts for processes from mining, shipping, smelting, and rolling.
 Then we add the trucking to move the bar stock to machining operations and on to assembly.
 The processing of scrap has to be accounted for as well.
 Finally, we measured electric energy spent to turn the bar in a CNC compared to friction welding net size bars together.